-Maybe allocating some of the $5,000 to you own personal development could be the best investment you ever make.
-It’s actually the one thing that I would attribute has had the biggest impact on my journey.
+Maybe allocating some of the $5,000 to your own personal development could be the best investment you ever make.
+It’s actually the one thing that I would attribute having had the biggest impact on my journey.

 How would you invest $5,000?
 Leave me a comment below and let me know what has you interested at the moment.